sciados/campaignforge-frontend/docs/slide_video_solution.md

 └── Cost pressures driving automation adoption
 ```

 **Bottom Line: Slide-based videos solve the "video problem" elegantly while being completely achievable with current AI technology.
-This could be the feature that makes CampaignForge truly unique in the market!** 🚀
+This could be the feature that makes RodgersDigital truly unique in the market!** 🚀